benofben/arbit/README.md

 # Setup

-First off, start up a GCP Cloudshell in the [console](https://console.cloud.google.com/).
+I've created two GCP projects:
+* arbit-dev
+* arbit-prod

+I'm currently working out of arbit-prod.
+Login to the [console](https://console.cloud.google.com/) and open a cloud shell.
+I'm working out of a cloud shell, not a VM to reduce costs while fiddling around.

+Alternatively, you might create a machine to run arbit with the command:

+    gcloud compute instances create downloader

 Arbit requires some BigQuery setup.
 We need to create a dataset called downloader.

     bq mk --dataset downloader

-Create a machine to run Arbit with the command:

-    gcloud compute instances create downloader

-Now SSH to that machine and make a local copy of this repo:
+In the cloud shell (or VM), create a local copy of the repo:

     git clone https://github.com/benofben/arbit.git